 Figure 2: Fill option within the Crop drop-down gallery

-This opens the Crop drop-down gallery -- select the Fill option (highlighted in green within Figure 2, above).
+- This opens the Crop drop-down gallery.
+Select the Fill option (highlighted in blue within Figure 2, above).

 Figure 3: Fill crop option applied to a picture filled shape